Aspose/releases.aspose.com/content/en/cad/java/_index.md

 [![banner](../aspose_cad-for-java-banner.png)](./)
 [Product Page](https://products.aspose.com/cad/java) | [Docs](https://docs.aspose.com/cad/java/) | [Demos](https://products.aspose.app/cad/family) | [API Reference](https://apireference.aspose.com/cad/java) | [Examples](https://github.com/aspose-cad/Aspose.CAD-for-Java) | [Blog](https://blog.aspose.com/category/cad/) | [Search](https://search.aspose.com/) | [Free Support](https://forum.aspose.com/c/cad) | [Temporary License](https://purchase.aspose.com/temporary-license)

-[Aspose.CAD for Java](https://products.aspose.com/cad/java) allows developers to export and convert CAD and BIM drawing files like DWG, DXF, DWT, STL, OBJ, DGN, DAE and others to PDF, Vector and Raster images.
+[Aspose.CAD for Java](https://products.aspose.com/cad/java) allows developers to export and convert CAD and BIM drawing files like DWG, DXF, DWT, DAE and others to PDF, Vector and Raster images.
 It is a native API and does not require AutoCAD or any other software to be installed.
 You can also convert the selected layers and layouts from the CAD files.
 The conversion to PDF and Raster images is of very high quality.
-Please read [release notes for Aspose.CAD Java 23.12](https://releases.aspose.com/cad/java/release-notes/2023/aspose-cad-for-java-23-12-release-notes/) to know what is improved on the latest version.
+Please read [release notes for Aspose.CAD Java 24.1](https://releases.aspose.com/cad/java/release-notes/2024/aspose-cad-for-java-24-1-release-notes/) to know what is improved on the latest version.

 ## CAD File Processing